DUDL 2

 ----

 Debate is a persuasive and communicative activity first and foremost driven by student research.
 As a debater research was my favorite part of the activity so I certainly appreciate quality evidence production on unique and different arguments.
-But communicating and persuading me on the importance of evidence is most relevant to how I evaluate it at the end of the debate.
-A sick card that is undersold and not well explained and applied will get my appreciation but not my ballot.
+Communication surrounding the importance of evidence is most relevant to how I evaluate it at the end of the debate.
+A great card that is undersold and not explained and applied may get my appreciation when you bring it to my attention in the post-round, but absent you directing me to the significance of that evidence or why I need to read it won't be important to my ballot.
 If it’s not on my flow, it doesn’t register for my decision, and, if the warrant is on my flow and uncontested, it won’t matter if the evidence supporting it is weak.
-Obviously contested argument backed up by quality ev favors the team with the quality ev.
+I'm extremely uncomfortable with the lengths many of my peers turn to the docs to verify claims that in my mind are just not being debated.
+If your arguing on the line by line in no way questions the other team's characterization of evidence, I will never go on a fact finding mission.

 Thoughts on framework:

-I went for this argument for the majority of my career as a one-off position and am compelled by arguments that there should be some limit on the topic and that affirmative teams should have some relationship to the topic for the purpose of predictable negative ground.
+Full transparency I went for this argument for the majority of my career as a debater as a one-off position, and can be compelled that there should be some limit on the topic for the purpose of predictable negative ground.
 So take that for what you will.

 K’s vs Policy teams: